-I personally believe that you should have a 5 to 10 minute catch up with new hires at:
+I believe that you should have a 5 to 10-minute catch up with new hires at:

 - Day 1;

-If someone is coming from a larger business there is a good chance they are used to having good systems and will find working in a company that doesn’t challenging.
+If someone is coming from a larger business, there is a good chance they are used to having good policies and will find working in a company that doesn’t look challenging.

 I’m sure by now you see a theme developing here.

 Spending time to ask candidates about the systems they use, explain what your systems are like, and the main frustrations using real examples will mean that there are no surprises when they start.